 Remove and discard the bones and skin from the chicken.
 Finely shred the chicken meat and return it to the broth.

 Add the onion, butterbeans (baby lima beans), corn, potatoes, diced tomatoes, barbecue sauce, catsup, salt, and red pepper flakes, if using.
 If needed, add more water to make a thick soupy stew.

 Simmer Until Done

 Cook for 45 minutes to 1 hour or until the vegetables are tender.
 Makes 15-18 servings.

 In my part of the south, Brunswick Stew is always served as a side dish for barbecued chicken or pork, along with baked beans, and potato salad.
 I’m quite sure I’ve never known anyone who served it on its own as a main course.
 But if that takes your fancy, go ahead and dish some up in a big bowl with saltine crackers or freshly baked cornbread on the side.

-You'll likely have leftovers because this recipe makes a lot of stew!
-Any leftovers should be stored in airtight containers in the refrigerator for up to 4 days.
+You’ll likely have leftover stew because this recipe makes a lot!
+Any leftovers should be stored in an airtight container in the refrigerator for up to 4 days.
 To freeze, fill freezer-safe zip-top bags and freeze for up to 3 months.